hellomosaddiq/nexus-new-tab/docs/troubleshooting.md

 ### Extension Not Loading

 #### Symptoms
-- Default Chrome new tab appears instead of NEXUS
+- Default Chrome new tab appears instead of NEXUS (with that jarring white search bar in dark mode)
 - Extension shows as installed but not working
 - Error messages in Chrome extensions page